To a better understanding of what IP routing is, let’s get acquainted with the basic terms:

 v.
 How to maintain and verify routing information.

 Routing protocols are used by routers to dynamically learn remote paths to set of networks and forward data between the networks.
 These protocols include:

 OSPF (Open Shortest Path First)

 The example below shows how a Network router connects other networks :

 C 192.168.1.32/27 is directly connected, fastEthernet0/1

 C 192.168.1.0/27 is directly connected, fastEthernet0/2

-Looking at the output above, when the network router receive a packet with the destination address of 192.168.1.10, the router will send the packet to interface fastEthernet0/2, and this interface will frame the packet and then send it out on the network segment to Network B.
+Also in the output above, when the network router receives a packet with the destination address of 192.168.1.10 which is part of the host/subnet in network B, the router will send the packet to interface fastEthernet0/2, and this interface will frame the packet and then send it out on the network segment to Network B.